On this page

 Timeline of requirements

-Amendments made to the Smokefree Environments and Regulated Products Act 1990 means that requirements come into effect at different times.
-The following document provides a timeline of when some requirements come into effect.
+Amendments made to the Smokefree Environments and Regulated Products Act 1990 means that requirements have come into effect at different times.
+The following document provides a timeline of when some requirements became law.

-Notification requirements for general retailers of vape products – RPS notification
+General retailer notification requirements for vape products – RPS notification

-General retailers (eg, supermarkets, dairies and petrol stations) of vaping and other notifiable products must notify the Ministry of Health that they sell notifiable products.
-This is done in HARP and is known as a Regulated Product Seller (RPS) notification.
+General retailers (eg, supermarkets, dairies and petrol stations) of vaping, smokeless tobacco and herbal smoking products (collectively known as notifiable products) must notify the Ministry of Health that they sell these notifiable products.
+This notification must be completed in the Ministry's application platform, HARP and is known as a Regulated Product Seller (RPS) notification.

 Find out more about the application process on our HARP user guide page.